Asperger Syndrome

 Also, children with Asperger's Syndrome may have had an approach to learning that ignored disliked subjects and focused only on those subjects that were interesting to them.
 Mood disorders such as anxiety or depressive states also often co-occur.
 Eating disorders, hypersensitivity to stimuli, concentration disorders, a rich vocabulary, and problems with emotion regulation also occur.

-Why is Asperger’s Syndrome no longer a correct diagnosis?
+Why is Asperger's Syndrome No Longer a Correct Diagnosis?

 For many years, Autism and Asperger's Syndrome have caused diagnostic difficulties for specialists because of the remarkable similarity of the symptoms.
 The criteria for diagnosis have changed many times and are still being updated.
 Disorders such as Asperger's and Autism have also been recognized as diseases of civilization.
 The number of children and adults diagnosed with these disorders has increased.